esdc-edsc/Welcome/Recommendations/GCcode.md

 ### Issues

-You should use issues for everything, providing good labels and names will allow you find them later.
+You should use issues for tracking all changes to the project, providing good labels and names will allow you find them later.

 #### Labels

-We recommend that you start with the "key" labels from the project mentioned bellow and add more as it helps you organize your project.
+We recommend that you start with the "key" labels from [ESDC Labels project](https://gccode.ssc-spc.gc.ca/iitb-dgiit/esdc-labels) to add default labels to your project or group and add more as it helps you organize your project.
 You should have labels that identify key parts of your application.
 You should add labels to help with the flow of your team’s processes.
-You can use the ESDC Labels project to add default labels to your project or group.

 #### Milestones